 Q1.
 What is an orgasm?

 An orgasm is the peak of sexual arousal.
 This is when all the muscles that are tightened during sexual intercourse eventually relax.
-An orgasm feels so good because of the chemical release of Dopamine, Oxytocin, and Prolactin that make you feel relaxed, peaceful, satisfied, and bonded to your partner.
+It feels so good because of the chemical release of Dopamine, Oxytocin, and Prolactin that make you feel relaxed, peaceful, satisfied, and bonded to your partner.

 Q2.
 How can it be achieved for men and women?

-Orgasm can happen in different ways for different people.
-It ranges from a sexual thought or sexual interest to foreplay, masturbation, and the acts of oral, vaginal, or anal sex.
-Stimulation of certain parts of the body by your partner, yourself, or even sex toys can help you have an orgasm.
+It can happen in different ways for different people.
+It ranges from a sexual thought or sexual intercourse led by foreplay, masturbation, and the acts of oral, vaginal, or anal sex.
+Stimulation of certain parts of the body by your partner, yourself, or even sex toys can help you have a climax.

 Q3.
-What is a G-Spot and can it help you orgasm?
+What is a G-Spot and can it help?